arqubusier/AdaDoxygen/README.md

                         gnat2xml options.
 If more then one, wrap with quotes --gnat-cargs [GNAT_CARGS]
                         gnat2xml cargs.
-If more then one, wrap with quotes
+If more then one, wrap with quotes --path-gnat2xml [PATH_GNAT2XML]
+                        Path to gnat2xml, default='gnat2xml'
+  --path-doxygen [PATH_DOXYGEN]
+                        Path to doxygen, default='doxygen'
 ```

-### Dependencies
+## Dependencies
 * python (tested with 2.7)
 * doxygen (tested with 1.8.14)
 * gnat2xml (tested with 20170515)

-### Documentation
+## Generate documentation for AdaDoxygen itself
-To doxygenerate documentation for AdaDoxygen, open a terminal in /path/to/AdaDoxygen/doc and run
+To generate documentation for AdaDoxygen, open a terminal in /path/to/AdaDoxygen/doc and run

 > `doxygen adadoxygen_doc_config.txt`

 Then open /path/to/AdaDoxygen/doc/html in your browser

-### Doxyfile options
+## Doxyfile options
 Note that the following doxyfile options has
 special meaning for AdaDoxygen: